patterninc/blurb/README.md

 Blurb is an API wrapper (written in Ruby and packaged as a Gem) for the Amazon Advertising API.
 The Amazon Ad API lets you tie in programmatically to
 Amazon's Advertising Service.
 More info can be found at [Amazon Advertising](https://services.amazon.com/advertising/overview.htm?ld=NSGoogleAS)

+Version 0.2.0 has been updated to use v2.0 of the Amazon Advertising API.

 ## Installation

 Add this line to your application's Gemfile: